 To put this in perspective, the most disruptive and lethal single “event” the world has ever seen (not counting Noah’s flood, for which we have no statistics) was World War II, which directly or indirectly affected perhaps a third of the world’s populations (though their nations occupied seventy or eighty percent of the earth’s land area), and was fought over maybe five percent of the world’s surface.
 The world’s total population when the war began in the late 1930s was about 2.2 billion people.
 During the war, fifty-five million souls were lost—unspeakable carnage to be sure, but “only” about one person in forty, worldwide.
 (And need I remind you that we abort that many innocent lives every fifteen months in this present world?)

-The world’s present population is just north of seven billion.
+The world’s population (as I write these words) is just north of seven billion.
 The Bible (as we have seen) predicts two specific “causes” that will, between them, kill half of us—over three and a half billion souls (first a quarter of us, and then a third of what’s left).
 And there will be a hundred ways to die during the Tribulation that are not directly attributable to either of these causes.
 All of this has led me to speculate that roughly six sevenths of the earth’s population—six billion people—will die (or be raptured) between now and the beginning of Christ’s Millennial Kingdom—or more as the planet’s population grows (as it’s currently doing at the rate of a billion every twelve years).
 And the herd will be further thinned out (drastically, I’m guessing) during the “separation of the sheep from the goats,” described in Matthew 25.

 I realize there’s a fair bit of guesswork there, but if the prophecies are true, I can’t be terribly far off.
 (And if the prophecies aren’t true—if the Bible is a lie and Yahweh doesn’t really exist—then I’ll be proven a fool for believing in Him.
 But that doesn’t let the world off the hook, as we’ll soon see.)
 Any way you slice it, humanity is about to become an endangered species.
 If World War II was “bad,” taking 25 people out of 1,000 (i.e., one life in forty), how would you characterize the Last Days, which will witness the deaths of 900 people (+/-) out of every 1,000?
 Calling it “really bad” doesn’t quite do it justice.
 But as I said, it is not my intention here to hash over what the prophets of Yahweh had to say.
 Been there, done that.
 It is, rather, my purpose to explore things of which the prophets didn’t speak, but that nevertheless reveal a great deal about the real peril of the times in which we are living.